 You can add notes to both your Symbols and Symbol Libraries in the Properties panel on the right.
-When an individual Symbol is selected the lower portion of the panel shows which mockups (if any) the Symbol is used in.
-This can be used to see if you can delete any Symbols that aren't being used, for example.
-Clicking on a mockup name will take you to that mockup in the Mockups view.
+When an individual Symbol is selected the lower portion of the panel shows which wireframes (if any) the Symbol is used in.
+This can be used to identify any unused Symbols which you may want to delete.
+Clicking on a wireframe name will take you to that wireframe in the Wireframes view.

 To rename either a Symbol or Symbol Library you can double-click its name in the navigator panel on the left or use the context menu.

-Tip: You can hold down Shift or Control/CMD to select multiple Symbols and delete or move multiple Symbols at once.
+Tip: You can hold down SHIFT or CTRL/CMD to select multiple Symbols and delete or move multiple Symbols at once.

-Just like with images, deleting a Symbol from a mockup does not delete the Symbol, only that instance of the Symbol.
+Just like images, deleting a Symbol from a wireframe does not delete the Symbol, only that instance of the Symbol.

 Cloning Symbols (also available via the context menu) can save you time when creating Symbols or Symbol Libraries that are similar.